ElectricRCAircraftGuy/Banned_Google_Reviews/README.md

     2. Therefore, if you WANT the government to _force_ private companies to allow "freedom of speech", what your ignorant self is doing is actually _seeking_ an authoritarian government.
 Go to Iran or North Korea or Russia to get more of that.
 Let private companies do what they wish.
 Keep your suppression of private company rights out of the United States, please.
 2. A griping or complaining platform.
      1. While banned reviews are most-likely negative, and you likely _will_ feel cathartic release by contributing to this repo (I know I do!), the purpose of this repo is NOT just to complain.
 Rather, it's to get your voice back (not freedom of speech voice, as freedom of speech has nothing to do with this private-company-owned-and-hosted repo here), and to help others see the content you felt important enough to share so they can make informed decisions and learn from your experience.

+<a id="un-banning-your-banned-reviews"></a>
+# Un-banning your banned reviews

+To "unban" your banned review, simply delete your current Google Review and then make a new one.

+I recommend copying out the contents before deleting the current one, and [posting it as an issue on this repo](https://github.com/ElectricRCAircraftGuy/Banned_Google_Reviews/issues) if it makes you feel better.
+Then, write your new review.
+I suspect that short, succinct, to-the-point reviews are less-likely to be banned or deleted.
+So, give 'em your 1 star rating if that's what they deserve, write something short, and be done.

 <a id="seeing-your-banned-reviews"></a>